OneKey-Network/addressability-framework/mvp-spec/ad-auction.md

 ### Transmission Responses

-A Transmission Response links together a receiver identity, one or several transaction id, one or several content id, and a tree of Transmission Resulsts (see below).
+A Transmission Response links together a receiver identity, one to many transaction id, associated to zero to many content id, and a tree of Transmission Results (see below).

 Participants which have made use of User Id and Preferences must send a Transmission Response alongside their bid response, to the entity that sent them the User Id and Preferences.